Suite 3, Ground Floor, The Gateway,

 312 St Kilda Road, Southbank, VIC, 3006

 Hallux valgus, or bunions as they are known colloquially, is a condition where the first toe progressively deviates and begins to point toward the second toe (sometimes overlapping it).
-This leads to a bony prominence at the inside of the first toe joint, and is associated with pain and sometimes limited joint movement and problems with walking.
-Taping techniques or toe spacers may provide symptom relief.
+As a result, leads to a bony prominence at the inside of the first toe joint and is associated with pain and sometimes limited joint movement and problems with walking.
+To manage symptoms, Taping techniques or toe spacers may provide symptom relief.
 Your physiotherapist can prescribe strengthening exercises for the foot muscles.
-Medications may be considered to help settle any acute pain.
+Additionally, Medications may be considered to help settle any acute pain.
 In severe cases, surgery may be required.
-It is also important to assess and treat any issues with foot movement during walking motion.
+Moreover, it’s essential to assess and treat foot motion issues during walking.

 Plantar fasciopathy is one of the most common causes of heel pain.
 Plantar fascia is the connective tissue that runs under your foot from your heel to the base of your toes.
 In plantar fasciopathy, the fascia can become inflamed and thick at the insertion at the heel.
 You may experience soreness and stiffness in the morning and after long periods of non-weight bearing (eg. sitting).

 The cuboid is one of the seven bones in the foot.
-Cuboid dysfunction describes an injury to the joint and ligaments connected to the cuboid bone.
-An injury to this bone may occur from a specific injury or from overuse of the foot.
-Symptoms often include pain in the middle of the foot or down near the start of the fourth or fifth toes.
+Cuboid dysfunction occurs when an injury to the joint and ligaments connected to the cuboid bone.
+This condition may occur due to a specific trauma or from repetitive overuse of the foot.
+Symptoms often include pain in the middle of the foot or near the base of the fourth or fifth toes.
 The pain can be sharp, achy and may get worse with weight bearing and walking.
-The bottom of your foot may feel sensitive and you may notice some swelling present in the area.
-Seeing a physiotherapist for a detailed assessment will assist in the diagnosis and management of your symptoms.
-Manual therapy techniques and a specific strengthening exercise program developed by a physiotherapist are important to get you back to normal function.
+Additionally, the bottom of your foot might feel tender, and swelling could be present.

 Turf Toe is an injury to the ligaments around the big toe.
 Often this injury develops from jamming your big toe or as a result of a repetitive foot use injury, such as repeated running or jumping.
 The excessive upward bending of your big toe can result in a sprain of the joint, similar to an ankle sprain.